Items on this page:

 - Maintenance may also be required without prior notice in the event of system crashes or any unstable behavior.

-Users should always keep extra copies of any files that are critical to their research on systems that are outside of the HPCC to guard against possible loss in the event of unforeseen catastrophic failure.
+Users should always keep extra copies of any files that are critical to their research on systems that are outside of the HPCC to plan around system maintenance and to guard against possible loss in the event of unforeseen catastrophic failure.

 This policy is just good general practice and applies to all critical research files, regardless of where they are stored or whether or not they are located on HPCC resources.